Choosing the right photographer for your wedding

 - Make sure you can detail in the pictures: of the wedding dress, the wedding cake and the flowers

 - Would you feel happy owning your version of the pictures you are shown?

 Remember, it is important to discuss all of your needs with your photographer.
 They will do a better job of your wedding photographs if they are conscious of your hopes for the final outcome.
 Make a list of your wants and likes.

 Here are some important questions to ask the photographer.

-Ask how long they have been a photographer, and how long they have been taking photographs of weddings.
+- Ask how long they have been a photographer, are they experienced and how long they have been taking photographs of weddings.

 When making a wedding photography booking